sherrenjie/myValentine/README.md

-# I am sweet girlfriend and my boyfriend has to agree with me!
+# I am a sweet girlfriend and my boyfriend has to agree with me!

 # Purpose